FionnOC/fionn-website/posts/how-the-website.md

 - Some colour!
 - Maybe a fun nav bar that slides away when not in use

 I'll keep this blog updated as I continue!
-Please reach out if you have any suggestions.
-My email is fionn010@gmail.com :)
+Please reach out if you have any suggestions :)